morepath/morepath/doc/app_reuse.rst

 Note that in order to be able to link to ``WikiApp`` we need to supply a special ``variables`` function that takes the wiki app and returns the username for it.
+For more details, see the documentation for the :meth:`morepath.App.mount` directive.

 Linking to other mounted apps
 -----------------------------

 .. sidebar:: Reusing views from other applications

+  Just like :meth:`morepath.Request.link`,
-  Just like :meth:`Request.link`, :meth:`Request.view` also takes an ``app`` parameter.
+  :meth:`morepath.Request.view` also takes an ``app`` parameter.
 This allows you to reuse a view from another application.

 Now that we have applications mounted into each other, we want a way to make links between them.

 It is easy to make a link to an object in the same application.
-We use :meth:`Request.link`:
+We use :meth:`morepath.Request.link`:

 .. code-block:: python